 Pupils who are diabetic are issued with a red card at the beginning of the school year which is kept with them at all times.
 The card enables a pupil to leave a lesson quickly, accompanied by another pupil, to attend the First Aid Room.
-Parents/carers must provide the school with a clear plastic box containing a blood count monitor and equipment, extra snacks and drinks, dextrose tablets, hypo gel, etc which will be kept in the school First Aid Room for the pupil's use.
+Cams Hill School will provide a clear plastic box for the pupil to safely store a blood count monitor and equipment, extra snacks and drinks, dextrose tablets, hypo gel, etc - this will be kept in the school First Aid Room for the pupil's use.
 The school will keep a written record of blood sugar and units administered every lunch time.
 All pupils who are diabetic are required to have an Individual Healthcare Plan.